 "Unassigned" describes the portion of Fund Balance that has no restrictions on how it may be used.
-In its fiscal policies, the County set a goal to have an unassigned general fund balance equal to 20% of general fund expenditures.
+In its fiscal policies, the County set a goal to have an unassigned general fund balance equal to 20% of general fund expenditures; and funds in excess of 20% may be transferred to a capital reserve fund.
 That would mean that, if needed, the County had enough unassigned fund balance to pay for 3 months of operations.